Issue

 Tap the toggle next to Device Security to enable it.

-Type the Admin password and tap Enter.
+Type the admin password and tap Enter.

 Tap the toggle next to Device settings policy to enable it and tap Device settings policy.